Category: Transient Plane Source

 Keywords: atom transfer radical polymerization, boron nitride, Carbon nanotubes, CNTs, covalent bonds, cross linking, Epoxy, GNS, graphene, nanosheets, NMR Spectroscopy, Non-covalent functionalization, Polymer composites, polymers, pyrene, Thermal Conductivity, Thermogravimetric Analysis, X-ray photoelectron spectroscopy

 Abstract: As technology advances, the need for inexpensive polymer-based composites possessing high thermal conductive properties has become more and more important.
 Previously, the addition of thermal conductive particles, such as alumina, boron nitride and alumina nitride, has caused an increase in the thermal conductivity of the composite.
 Although an increase in thermal conductivity is present, an increase in fabrication costs is also experienced as a higher quantity of particles is required, in order to achieve the higher thermal conductivity readings.
-For this experiment, researchers set out to test the thermal conductivity of composites containing functionalized graphene nanosheets (GNSs), using the hot disk transient plane source method.
+For this experiment, researchers set out to test the thermal conductivity of composites containing functionalized graphene nanosheets (GNSs), using the transient plane source method.
 As a result of the rigorous thermal conductivity testing performed, a non-destructive approach at increasing the thermal conductivity of GNS-filled epoxy composites was identified.

 Reference: Carbon, 49, 15, (2011) 5107-5116